At June 2018 restoration work on Wellington & Manawatu Railway

 Earlier pictures of WMR 48

-BACKGROUND: The NZ Railway & Locomotive Society Inc (NZRLS) owns two ex WMR cars which are located at Silverstream, Hutt Valley.
-Before restoration work could commence, we had to erect a display shed/workshop, build a track base, concrete the shed floor and front apron, and install an electrical supply.
+BACKGROUND: The NZ Railway & Locomotive Society Inc (NZRLS) owns three ex WMR cars which are located at Silverstream, Hutt Valley.
+Before restoration work could commence, we had to erect a large display shed/workshop, build a track base, concrete the shed floor and front apron, and install an electrical supply.
 The building is wired for lighting, single and three phase power.
-Other utilities are to be installed later.

-THE CARS: Both cars were built in 1906 by WMR at its Thorndon, Wellington workshops, to Jackson & Sharp (USA) plans for carriages supplied by that firm in 1902.
-Principally constructed from kauri salvaged from the company’s original Belmont viaduct, they feature American oak and mahogany interior finishing timbers. #48 is structurally sound. #52 is in an advanced state of failure, mostly from decay of timber.
+THE CARRIAGES: All three cars were built by WMR at its Thorndon, Wellington workshops, to Jackson & Sharp (USA) plans for carriages supplied by that firm in 1902.
+Principally constructed from kauri timber salvaged from the company’s original Belmont viaduct, they feature American oak and mahogany interior finishing timbers. # No. 48 is structurally sound. # No. 52 is in an advanced state of failure, mostly from decay of timber.
+No. 42 has been stored with some protection from the weather since it was bought by a Society member for preservation.
+It is in intermediate condition between that of 48 and 52.

-STATUS: A small group commenced restoration of #48 late in 2004, under the auspices of the NZR&LS.
-Funding has been from grants by community trusts and from donations.
+SSTATUS: A small group commenced restoration of # No. 48 late in 2004, under the auspices of the NZR&LS.
+Funding has been from grants by community trusts and from donations, which are still being solicited to aid the work.

 ACKNOWLEDGEMENTS: A big “thank you” to our many sponsors and suppliers of grants, materials or services, for your support.
 A great deal has been achieved since we began this project.
-We look forward to another year’s progress and hope to tell you more of this in 2008.
+We look forward to completing No. 48, after which attention can focus more fully on No, 52.

 Some images from the shop